 The TOEFL ITP test consists of three sections.
-(1) Listening Comprehension, measures your ability to understand English as it is spoken in North America.
-This section takes 35 minutes complete.
-(2) Structure and Written Expression, measures your ability to recognize language that is appropriate for standard written English.
+(1) Listening Comprehension measures your ability to understand English as it is spoken in North America.
+This section takes 35 minutes to complete.
+(2) Structure and Written Expression measures your ability to recognize language that is appropriate for standard written English.
 This section takes 25 minutes to complete.
-(3) Reading Comprehension, measures your ability to understand nontechnical reading matter.
+(3) Reading Comprehension measures your ability to understand the non-technical reading matter.
 This section takes 55 minutes to complete.

 ASBA Program: 500+.
 BBA Program: 500+.
 MBA Program: 530+.

-Yes, but it must be the TOEFL ITP exam but we recommend all prospective IAU student take the exam at our Test Center for expediency purposes.
+Yes, but it must be the TOEFL ITP exam but we recommend all prospective IAU students take the exam at our Test Center for expediency purposes.

 There is a one week wait for results via email and two weeks for official paper documents that you can pick up at the IAU campus.

 We offer rush results for a fee of $25 that will allow you to receive your results within 1 business day.
 Your results will be passed to a DSO who will contact you with further details.